Message Passing Interface

 mpirun -np $SLURM_NTASKS ./program

-For multi-threaded parallel programs, we need to disable the task to core affinity by setting MV2_ENABLE_AFFINITY=0.
-This also means that we need to pin the tasks manually, which is can be done using Intel compilers with KMP_AFFINITY=verbose,granularity=core,compact,1,0.
+For multi-threaded parallel programs, we need to change the MPI process distribution and binding.
+In the most common distribution of one or few MPI tasks per CPU socket, we use MV2_CPU_BINDING_LEVEL=socket and MV2_CPU_BINDING_POLICY=scatter.
+We can also pin the OpenMP threads manually, which is can be done using Intel compilers with KMP_AFFINITY=verbose,granularity=core,compact,1,0.
 To run multi-threaded MVAPICH2 code compiled with Intel compilers:

 module load intel mvapich2